firefly-math/firefly-math-exceptions/README.md

 ## Features
 - One [MathException class](https://github.com/firefly-math/firefly-math-exceptions/blob/master/src/main/java/com/fireflysemantics/math/exception/MathException.java) for all modules
-- A factory per module for throwing exceptions with one factory method per exception code ensuring that the exception context and code remains consistent throughout all modules
+- One [ExceptionFactory](https://github.com/firefly-math/firefly-math-exceptions/blob/master/src/main/java/com/fireflysemantics/math/exception/ExceptionFactory.java) per module standardizing the context for exceptions per exception code
-- A set of enumerized codes / types per module indicating the root cause of the thrown exception
+- Set of enumerized codes per module indicating exception root cause
-- An exception context providing key based lookup for parameters that led to the exception being thrown
+- Exception bound context providing key based lookup for parameters that led to the exception being thrown
 - Fluid API for constructing the exception context
 - Direct retrieval of the name of the class that originated the exception
 - Direct retrieval of the method name that originated the exception